content top

 Our Emerald Class is the perfect solution to help your child demonstrate independence and observe and make discoveries on their own.

-Emerald 1: 10/2 ratio plus a parent volunteer
+Emerald 1: Child to Teacher Ratio: 10/2, plus a parent volunteer

-Emerald 2: 16/2 ratio plus a parent volunteer
+Emerald 2: Child to Teacher Ratio: 16/2, plus a parent volunteer

 More information on EMERALD